-Approximately 15 percent of the U.S. population relies on individually owned and operated sources of drinking water, such as wells, cisterns, and springs.
+Approximately 14 percent of the U.S. population relies on individually owned and operated sources of drinking water, such as wells, cisterns, and springs.
 The majority of household wells are found in rural areas.

 Those who receive their water from a private well are solely responsible for the safety of the water.
-Private wells are not subject to federal regulations, and are generally regulated on a very limited basis by states.
-Local health departments may assist well owners with periodic testing for bacteria or nitrates, but the bulk of the responsibility for caring for the well falls on the well owner.
+Private wells are not subject to federal regulations and are generally regulated on a very limited basis by states.
+Local health departments may assist well owners with periodic testing for bacteria or nitrates, but the bulk of the responsibility for caring for the well falls on the good owner.

-from waste disposal, treatment, or storage sites.
+- Leakage from waste disposal, treatment, or storage sites.

-from factories, industrial sites, or sewage treatment facilities.
+- Discharges from factories, industrial sites, or sewage treatment facilities.

-from aerial or land application of pesticides and fertilizers on yards or fields.
+- Leaching from aerial or land application of pesticides and fertilizers on yards or fields.